 For example, I was a “yes man”.
 I would say yes to everyone, almost all the time.
 I felt like, if I said “yes” to people, they would like me.
 And if they liked me, my life would be great!

 The problem with that theory is that when you say “yes” to things you don’t want to do, you build resentment.
-And if you say it enough times, that resentment will soon build into repressed anger.
-And eventually, you’ll be upset at people for seemingly no reason at all.
+If you say it enough times, that resentment will soon build into repressed anger.
+Eventually, you’ll be upset at people for seemingly no reason at all.

 My behavior allowed people to walk all over me.
-So, as I let people violate my boundaries, my friendships got more and more toxic.
+As I let people violate my boundaries, my friendships got more and more toxic.
 My friends were always happy, because they had someone that never said “no”!
 Wouldn’t that be great to have someone like that in your life?

 Well, unless you’re paying them to do the job, the answer is “no”, because it becomes toxic.
 It becomes a tainted friendship built on resentment and hurt.
-And of course, my friends didn’t think anything was wrong!
+Of course, my friends didn’t think anything was wrong!
 They just thought I was a nice guy.

 That’s typically what happens.
 We want to be nice to someone else, but it’s really a violation of our personal boundaries.
 We think that being nice is the best way to go, without realizing that “nice” needs to come from an authentic place, not a place of “Well, if I don’t do this, he may get mad at me.”